Root microbiome: Abiotic assembly mechanisms

 Abiotic mechanisms also affect root microbial community assembly because individual taxa have different optima along various environmental gradients, such as nutrient concentrations, pH, moisture, temperature, etc. In addition to chemical and climatic factors, soil structure and disturbance impact root biotic assembly.

 Succession

-The root microbiome is dynamic, fluid within the constraints imposed by the biotic and abiotic environment.
+The root microbiome is dynamic and fluid within the constraints imposed by the biotic and abiotic environment.
 As in macroecological systems, the historical trajectory of the microbiotic community may partially determine the present and future community.
 Due to antagonistic and mutualistic interactions between microbial taxa, the taxa colonizing a root at any given moment could be expected to influence which new taxa are acquired, and therefore how the community responds to changes in the host or environment.
 While the effect of initial community on microbial succession has been studied in various environmental samples, human microbiome, and laboratory settings, it has yet to be studied in roots.